trite2k3/sfmlopengl/README.md

 Requires: SFML, GLM

-you also need to provide any .ogg soundfile for the music playback or just comment it out
+you also need to provide any .ogg soundfile for the music playback